cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 Is compiled into:

     :::objj
-    objj_msgSend(myObject, "saySomething:", "hello");
+    (myObject == null ? null : myObject.isa.objj_msgSend1(myObject, "saySomething:", "hello"));

 If you want to delve into the depths of the Objective-J runtime, take a look at the equivalent documentation for Objective-C: [Apple’s developer documentation](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html).
 For the most part you don't need to understand it perfectly to find out what's wrong with your original code though.

-The Call Stack shown on the right hand side of the Debugger allows you to click on earlier calls in the execution stack to inspect what was going on at that point.
+The Call Stack shown on the left hand side of the Debugger allows you to click on earlier calls in the execution stack to inspect what was going on at that point.
 You can also display the content of your objects by putting the mouse over a declaration:

 ![Console](tuto-debugger-7.png)